A-Aragon/A-Aragon.github.io/content/teaching/intro-ai/index.md

 - General AI (Strong AI)
 - Superintelligent AI

-Check out the following video for a more detailed explanation of this classification.
+The following video gives a more detailed explanation of this classification:

-**The 7 Types of AI - And Why We Talk (Mostly) About 3 of Them**:

     {{< youtube XFZ-rQ8eeR8 >}}